ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install OSIsoft Adapter for OPC UA using Docker.md

 	```

 2. Copy the *OpcUa_linux-\<platform>.tar.gz* file to the same directory as the Dockerfile.
+3. Copy the *opcuadockerstart.sh* script to the same directory.

-3. Run the following command line in the same directory (sudo may be necessary):
+4. Run the following command line in the same directory (sudo may be necessary):

 	```bash
 	docker build -t opcuaadapter .
 	```

-## Run the OPC UA Adapter Docker containers
+## Run the OPC UA adapter Docker container

-### REST access from the local machine from Docker
+### REST access from the local host to the Docker container

 Complete the following to run the container:

-1. Open command line.
+1. Use the docker container image opcuaadapter created previously.
 2. Type the following in the command line (sudo may be necessary):

 	```bash